 The coffee to water ratio for other brewing methods can be 1:8, 1:12 and 1:15 depending on the brewing method, which is more liquid and less focused.

-Final Thoughts, Frappé-Ing It All Up, Is Espresso Bad For You?
+Frappé-Ing It All Up – Is Espresso Bad For You?

 It is not an espresso that can be bad for you, but the caffeine content that can have negative effects for your health.
-There are, though, some health benefits of drinking coffee.
+There are, though, some health benefits to drinking coffee.